 The 8 Essential Menu Options for Your Band Website

 Your Homepage is arguably the most important page on your website.
 It’s where people will most often land on your site first.
 This is where you can help guide people to which information you want them to see, and what action you want them to take.
 It is important to have it linked in your main menu as people often want to browse back to Home before exploring other sections.

 On your Homepage you should include a short bio, a music player, your latest news, a strong call-to-action (to sign up to your mailing list, or to buy your latest album), and social media links.
-For a more detailed look at Homepages, check out our blog post “6 Essential Elements for Your Band’s Website Homepage”.
+For a more detailed look at Homepages, check out our blog post How to Build the Perfect Homepage for Your Band Website

 Next up is your “About” or “Bio” page.
 This is important for potential new fans to get to know your background, as well as for media and industry people to get your story.
 It’s important to have a few different versions of your bio (long and short), as conferences, festivals and media outlets have different needs.
 For some tips on writing a bio, check out our post “5 Key Elements to a Solid Band Bio“.

 Seems like a no-brainer, but some artists don’t put an actual “Music” section on their site because they already have a music player on their Homepage.
 You should always include a music section on your website.
 This is where you can include info about your full discography, showcase your album covers, have a free song for download, and you can even include lyrics in this section.

 A music player is essential to have on your site, but give people the opportunity to get even more information about your music with a specific “Music” section.
 Also, don’t call that section “Media” as this can be confusing (is it a Press page for the media?
 Is it photos, videos, music?).